apache/sling-org-apache-sling-app-cms/docs/intro.md

 ## Important Directories

-Most of the scripts are installed under the directory */libs/sling-cms/components* and the contet is under */libs/sling-cms/content*
+Most of the scripts are installed under the directory `/libs/sling-cms/components` and the content is under `/libs/sling-cms/content`

 ## CMS Content

-The Sling CMS uses Sling Resource Merge to allow developers to overlay content provided in the base CMS.
-THis means that although the default content is stored in */libs/sling-cms/content* it is actually used from */mnt/overlay/sling-cms/content* a default Resource Rsolver Factory configuration them maps this path to */cms* for shorter URLs.
+The Sling CMS uses [Sling Resource Merger](https://sling.apache.org/documentation/bundles/resource-merger.html) to allow developers to overlay content provided in the base CMS.
+This means that although the default content is stored in `/libs/sling-cms/content` it is actually referenced under `/mnt/overlay/sling-cms/content` which is merged with `/apps/sling-cms/content` using Sling Resource Merger, finally a default Resource Resolver Factory configuration them maps this path to `/cms` for shorter URLs.